 PRN was the first example of a mental health “consumer-run” organization in Charlotte, NC.
 That is, the agency is operated and staffed by people that have been directly impacted by and involved with mental health services and systems.
-Now, our team of over 60 people have extensive experience as survivors of trauma, suicide attempts, incarceration, homelessness, involuntary psychiatric hospitalizations, substance use, domestic violence, traumatic brain injury and affiliated life challenges.
+Now, our expanded team has extensive experience as survivors of trauma, suicide attempts, incarceration, houselessness, involuntary psychiatric hospitalizations, substance use, domestic violence, traumatic brain injury and affiliated life challenges.
 Since our inception, PRN has been an agency operated by and for people with complex life experiences that utilize our wisdom to support others, change traditional treatment systems and advance social justice.

 In 2005, PRN designed a mental health recovery immersion experience called Recovery University.
 It was considered groundbreaking as former mental health “clients” were training clinicians, family members and allies on recovery research, promising practices, dispelling myths, and facilitating mental health recovery.
 The 68 hour training was required by all service providers and was facilitated in a shared learning environment of people that were service involved, psychiatrists, family members, clinicians and allies, coming together and learning together without the hierarchy of title, educational degree or licensure.
 “GED to PhD, all valued to me” guided our blended learning approach.